The Rod of Asclepius and Zeus’s Fear of Immortality

 Asclepius (center) arrives in Kos and is greeted by Hippocrates (left) and a citizen (right), mosaic, 2nd–3rd century AD. ( CC BY-SA 2.5 )

 Thus, Zeus struck Asclepius down with a thunderbolt.
 In order to avenge the death of his son, Apollo killed the Cyclops who made this thunderbolt, and therefore was punished by Zeus to serve Admetus, a king of Pheres in Thessaly.
-According to the Romans, Apollo requested that Asclepius be placed amongst the stars, which was granted by Zeus, thus turning him into the constellation Ophiuchus, the serpent-bearer.
+According to the Romans, Apollo requested that Asclepius be placed amongst the stars, which was granted by Zeus, turning the former healer into the constellation Ophiuchus, the serpent-bearer.

 Statue of Asclepius, exhibited in the Museum of Epidaurus Theatre. ( CC BY-SA 3.0 )